elastic/elasticsearch-net-example/README.md

 ### A shortcut to bulk indexing

 One of the design goals in NEST is to always maintain a strict 1-to-1 mapping with the Elasticsearch API.
-Only then do we think about extending the client and exposing more convenient ways of accomplishing common uses cases.
+Only then do we think about extending the client to expose more convenient ways of accomplishing common uses cases.

-For instance, often times the bulk API is used simply to just index a bunch of documents in one go.
+For instance, often times the Bulk API is used simply to just index a bunch of documents in one go.
 Our current indexing code may seem a bit too verbose for such a simple operation, however NEST doesn't stop you from being explicit with the bulk API if you so desire.

 On the other hand, for our case (and also the common case) where we are just indexing documents of the same type, wouldn't it be nice to instead just pass a collection of objects to a method rather than iterating over each one individually?

-Well, you can do just that using the `IndexMany()` method, a NEST abstraction over the bulk API which simply takes a collection of objects and expands to our current bulk indexing implementation.
+Well, you can do just that using the `IndexMany()` method, a NEST abstraction over the Bulk API that simply takes a collection of objects and expands to our current bulk indexing implementation.

 Let's simplify our code a bit using `IndexMany()` instead: